 In addition to translating, teaching and writing, my hands-on experience in food service includes bussing tables at an Indian restaurant; serving hummus-stuffed pitas from a school-bus-turned-snack-bar in Burlington, Vermont; and selling hot dogs and slushies to weary tourists at Universal Studios, Orlando.

 All along, food has played a central role in making and maintaining connections with the places I’ve lived and people I’ve met.
-Through cooking and eating, I’ve not only experienced distinct cultures, but have also fed my nostalgia and shared my ever-expanding tastes of home with old and new friends alike.
+Through cooking and eating, I’ve experienced different cultures, fed my nostalgia and shared my ever-expanding tastes of home.